ychahbar19/Matcha/README.md

 # Matcha
-a Tinder-Like in PHP using our homemade little CORE in a relative MVC structure
+a Tinder-Like in PHP using our homemade little CORE in MVC structure